This Day In Writing History

 During World War I, Hammett served in the Army in the Motor Ambulance Corps, but illness cut his tour of duty short; first he'd contracted Spanish flu, then tuberculosis.
 He spent most of the war in a hospital in Tacoma, Washington.
 While there, Hammett met a nurse, Josephine Dolan, whom he would later marry.

 Josephine bore him two daughters, Mary Jane in 1921 and Josephine in 1926.
-Shortly after his second child's birth, due to Hammett's tuberculosis, Health Services nurses told his wife that she and the children should not live with him.
+Shortly after his second child's birth, due to Hammett's tuberculosis, Health Services nurses told his wife that she and the kids shouldn't live with him.
 So, they took an apartment in San Francisco.

-Hammett visited them on the weekends.
-Unfortunately, the separation took too great a toll on the marriage, and it fell apart.
+Hammett visited them on the weekends, but the separation took too great a toll on the marriage, and it fell apart.
 He started drinking and tried his hand at several jobs before beginning a writing career.
-His early work was comprised of a series of short stories featuring a detective with no name, referred to as The Continental Op.
+His early work was a series of short stories featuring a detective with no name, referred to as The Continental Op.

 The short stories led to two novels, Red Harvest (February 1929) and The Dain Curse (July 1929).
 In Red Harvest, the Continental Op arrives in a coal mining town called Personville to meet with a new client, but finds that the man has been murdered.
 The client's father, a local industrialist, tells the Op that warring criminal gangs are fighting for control of Personville.